-Bloodaxe will publish Pascale Petit’s ninth poetry collection, Beast, on 24 April 2025
+Bloodaxe published Pascale Petit’s ninth poetry collection, Beast, in April 2025

-For details please click to Bloodaxe page HERE
+For details and to buy please click to Bloodaxe page HERE

-Beast won the Society of Authors’ Arthur Welton Award while in progress.
+Beast is a Poetry Book Society Recommendation and won the Society of Authors’ Arthur Welton Award while in progress.

-It is available to preorder from Amazon.co.uk HERE
+It is available to order from Amazon.co.uk HERE

 Mythic and familial beasts roam the swamps and moors of Pascale Petit’s Beast.
 These spirits of the wild haunt the Camargue of Provence, the limestone Causses and gorges of the Languedoc, Indian tiger forests, the Amazon rainforest, and her home by Bodmin Moor in Cornwall.
 Some of these remote places are vestiges of earth’s pristine habitats, while other wildernesses are encaged in cellars of Paris, along with the world’s last species.
 Their essence is evoked in lithe and luxurious lines sometimes compressed as a trapped animal.

 An estranged father reappears as a hunter, while Maman is an orb spider or a grand piano; both are predators.
 And there are earthly beasts – wild horses and bulls, lammergeiers, bee-eaters and catfish, remnants of a vanishing natural world.
-Beast asks if survival is possible in an abusive family and on an abused home planet, with trials such as climate change, childhood trauma and war.
-These poems face difficult challenges and insist that making art is an act of love and hope, and there are joyful lyrics celebrating the ineffable beauty of endangered species.
+Beast asks if survival is possible in an abusive family and on an abused home planet, in the face of climate catastrophe, childhood trauma and war.
+These poems address difficult challenges, insisting that making art is an act of love and hope, and there are joyful lyrics celebrating the ineffable beauty of endangered species.

 Praise for Pascale Petit’s poetry: